nuxt/website-v2/content/en/guides/examples/client-only-plugins.md

 csb_link: https://codesandbox.io/embed/github/nuxt-academy/guides-examples/tree/master/04_directory_structure/12_plugins_client
 ---

-- `plugins/client-only.client.js` uses the `window.alert()` function which is not available on server side.
+`plugins/client-only.client.js` uses the `window.alert()` function which is not available on server side.

-- `nuxt.config.js` contains the `plugins` property to register the plugin on client side thanks to the `.client.js` extension.
+`nuxt.config.js` contains the `plugins` property to register the plugin on client side thanks to the `.client` extension.

 <base-alert type="next">